Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 Dried beans need to be sorted before cooking because sometimes there will be little rocks or bad beans included in the bag.
 If you find any, set them aside and toss them out.

 Step 2: Rinse Away the Dirt

 You will also need to be rinsed off dried beans before you cook them because they tend to be rather dirty.
 I usually sort mine into a bowl, add some cold water, and stir vigorously.
 I then pour them into a colander and rinse them again.
 Just to be safe, I repeat this process at least two times (sometimes even more than that).

 Step 3: Soak the Beans

 There are two ways you can soak your beans: overnight or quick soak.
 The quick version will work if you forgot to soak them the night before.
 But soaking them overnight gives the beans more time to swell and is preferable.
 Also, they can soak while you sleep and then be ready to put in the crockpot the following morning.
 If you choose to use the quick soak method, you'll need time to boil the beans and then an hour to soak them before you can start cooking them.

-Overnight Soak: Rinse and sort one pound of pinto beans.
-Place in large pot.
+- Overnight Soak: Rinse and sort one pound of pinto beans.
+Place in a large pot.
 Add enough COLD water to cover beans by two inches.
 This should be about eight cups.
 Let stand overnight or at least six to eight hours.
 Drain soak water and rinse beans.
 Continue to step three.

 - Quick Soak: Rinse and sort one pound of pinto beans.
-Place in large pot.
+Place in a large pot.
 Add about eight cups of HOT water.
 Bring to a rapid boil and boil for two minutes.
 Remove from heat.
 Cover and let stand for one hour.
 Drain soak water and rinse.
 Continue to step three.

 Step 4: Cooking the Beans